Byron/google-apis-rs/gen/identitytoolkit3/README.md

 // As the method needs a request, you would usually fill it with the desired information
 // into the respective structure.
 Some of the parts shown here might not be applicable !
-// Values shown here are possibly random and not representative ! let mut req: IdentitytoolkitRelyingpartyVerifyAssertionRequest = Default::default();
+// Values shown here are possibly random and not representative ! let mut req = IdentitytoolkitRelyingpartyVerifyAssertionRequest::default();

 // You can configure optional parameters by calling the respective setters at will, and
 // execute the final call using `doit()`.